Frances Mary Burke: Later life

-Burke, along with fellow artist Margaret Preston, had a big role in the development and acceptance of Australian themed designs.
-She a member of professional design groups including the Contemporary Art Society and the Society of Industrial Designers and should be seen as having made a good contribution to the promotion of Australian design.
+Burke, along with fellow artist Margaret Preston, promoted the development and acceptance of Australian themed designs.
+She was a member of professional design groups including the Contemporary Art Society and the Society of Industrial Designers.

 Burke was a leader and promoter of objects and fabrics that represented mid-century modern design in Australia.
-She introduce vibrant colours and bold motifs and it is this innovation that has become recognised internationally as something that defines Australia.
+She introduce vibrant colours and bold motifs that became definitive of Australian design.
 In 1957 she stated:"Soft furnishings should be regarded as a unit of total interior design.
 Simplicity in design is therefore most necessary for the purpose of relating them to other units like wall coverings, furniture, etc."

 In 1995, the National Gallery of Australia celebrated International Women's Day with the exhibition Women Hold Up Half The Sky, celebrating the diversity of work produced by Australian women artists over the previous 150 years.
 Works included fabrics by Burke, paintings by Margaret Preston and textile art by Olive Ashworth.